 - Email template design ($1,500-$5,000): Unless you have an in-house designer who knows Pardot HTML email constraints.

 - Data migration cleanup ($2,000-$8,000): When prospect data from previous tools (HubSpot, Marketo, MailChimp) needs deduping and field mapping.
+See our Pardot Data Migration & Integration service for scope detail.

 - Training & enablement ($1,500-$5,000): Beyond what implementation includes — for new Pardot admin or marketing ops team members.